magnuskiro/magnuskiro.github.com/tech/security_tooling.md

 The issue feed is used by github I think.

 # Github advanced security
-Including the lgtm.com stuff is quite powerfull.
+Including the lgtm.com stuff is quite powerful.
 Mostly free for open source stuff.

 Dependency scanning!
 Automated pull requests and security audit emails.
 That's